 - 2 bay leaves

-- 3 sprigs fresh thyme, broken up with your fingers
+- 3 sprigs thyme, broken up with your fingers

-- 2 sprigs fresh rosemary, broken up with your fingers
+- 2 sprigs rosemary, broken up with your fingers

 - 1 cup Spanish extra-virgin olive oil, preferably an Arbequina variety